AhmedSZaman/AhmedNuventoTest/README.md

 # AhmedNuventoTest
-Creating a basic ATM Machine in Scala
+Creating a basic ATM Machine in Scala Using MVC Pattern